Garage Door Foam Board Method

 Speaking of ventilation in the garage, in addition to adding a radiant barrier, you should consider adjusting the proximity switch on the garage opener to allow a 1-2 inch gap at the bottom of the garage door.
 Then create an opening at the top of the garage to create a ventilation channel.
 If you have attic stairs in the garage area, then we suggest propping them open a couple inches to allow the hot air to come in from outside, flow up toward the attic stairs and go out the attic.
 This ventilation path will allow the air temp in the garage to stabilize and become close to ambient (outside) air temperature.

 If you do not have attic stairs or an opening in the garage that vents to the attic, then you can create one yourself.
-Simply cut a hole in the ceiling of the garage to vent.
+Simply cut a hole in the ceiling of the garage to vent some hot air out.
 To make it look nicer, you can attach a return air grill (like the ones you see in your home for your A/C to cover the hole in the garage, but still allow for air flow.

 Can’t Find Foil-faced Foam Board?
 Make Your Own!